 - Editors can edit the document; this can be dangerous.

 Once you have shared the document, you should start receiving updates when anyone has edited the document.
+You can even update them through emails.

-4. Checking the History of the Document
+4. Checking Google Sheets History

 You’ve now set up emails for any changes that are made to the sheet.
 But what if you’re curious about a certain area of the sheet?
 It would be a pain to try to go through the version history to see when changes were made to a specific cell.